 A proposal consists of an extended abstract discussing the topic of the presentation, which should include:

 The title of the presentation, prefixed by “Presentation: “.
-For instance, “Presentation: A novel technique for improving KLEE”.
+For instance, “Presentation: A novel technique for improving constraint solving for symbolic execution”.

 A complete list of all co-authors involved in the topic presented (with the exception of tutorials on KLEE).